CERC — Environmental Software and Services

 Sketch of ADMS features

-ADMS 4 uses a Runge-Kutta method to solve the conservation equations to estimate plume rise, rather than using empirical expressions (as used by a number of other models).
-The ADMS 4 method takes into account the effect of plume buoyancy and momentum, and includes the penetration of boundary layer inversions.
+ADMS 6 uses a Runge-Kutta method to solve the conservation equations to estimate plume rise.
+This allows greater scope to include advanced model options than the Briggs empirical expression used in other Gaussian type models.
+The ADMS 6 method takes into account the effect on the plume of the source buoyancy and momentum, and includes the penetration of boundary layer inversions.

 Dispersion around buildings[top]